 SCP is registered as an investment dealer in Ontario, British Columbia, Alberta, Saskatchewan, Manitoba, Quebec, Prince Edward Island, New Brunswick, Nova Scotia, and Newfoundland and Labrador.
 SCP is also a member of IIROC.
-SAM is registered as a portfolio manager in Ontario, British Columbia, Alberta, Saskatchewan, Manitoba, New Brunswick, Nova Scotia and Newfoundland and Labrador and as an investment fund manager in Ontario, Quebec and Newfoundland and Labrador.
+SAM is registered as a portfolio manager in Ontario and as an investment fund manager in Ontario, Quebec and Newfoundland and Labrador.

 The Corporation is subject to extensive regulation in Canada.
 As a matter of public policy, regulatory bodies in Canada are charged with safeguarding the integrity of the securities and other financial markets and with protecting the interests of investors participating in those markets.
-The Corporation's operations are subject to the securities legislation of nine Canadian provinces, the Universal Market Integrity Rules, and the rules, regulations and by-laws of IIROC.
+The Corporation's operations are subject to the securities legislation of ten Canadian provinces, the Universal Market Integrity Rules, and the rules, regulations and by-laws of IIROC.
 The distribution of the Funds is also subject to regulations under the securities legislation of those jurisdictions where its Funds are sold.

 Securities brokerage, trading, advisory and investment banking activities are conducted in SGRIL, a U.S.-registered broker-dealer affiliate.
-The SEC, state securities regulators and FINRA regulate this broker-dealer affiliate.
+The SEC, applicable state securities regulators and FINRA regulate this broker-dealer affiliate.